daattali/beautiful-jekyll/programming.md

 We'll start reviewing panel submissions by mid-August.
 Once we review your submission, you'll receive an email letting you know if your submission was approved or denied.

+###### What information will I have to submit?
+* Email
+* Name that will appear on the schedule
+* Legal name
+* Name of Event
+* Description of Event
+* Category
+* Additional hosts
+* Age restriction (All ages, 18+, 21+)
+* Total time: 20 minutes, 50 minutes, 1 hour 20 minutes, 1 hour 50 minutes
+* Preferred day: Thurs/Fri/Sat/Sun
+* Preferred time: Morning, early afternoon, late afternoon, evening, night
+* Replay Permission
+* Live or pre-recorded?
+Hybrid?
+* Upload and download speeds, per a service such as [speedtest.net](https://www.speedtest.net/)
+* Using a webcam?
+* Do you have prior streaming experience?
+* Availability for pre-convention rehearsal: A few days before the convention, The weekend before the convention, Two weekends before the convention

 ###### So, how do I submit my awesome idea?

 Just follow the link below\!